rsnpj/notes-site/notes/Year_2/Networks_and_Systems/Distributed_Systems/Load_Distribution.md

 # Simple task transfer

 <Definition name="Non preemptive task transfers">

-  {`Transfer tasks that have not started executing
+Transfer tasks that have not started executing

-* Transfer only the request(or task) without processing states
+-   Transfer only the request(or task) without processing states
-* Good for load sharing but difficult for load balancing `}
+-   Good for load sharing but difficult for load balancing

 </Definition>

 <Definition name="Preemptive task transfers">